PCS Move

 Per diem for travel days

 Dependents traveling with the service member are paid a percentage of the member's combined per diem per JTR par.
-050303 + Table 5-6 row 1: dependents age 12 and older receive 75%, dependents under 12 receive 50%.
-The percentage applies to lodging and M&IE — not just M&IE. High-cost localities have different per-diem rates; verify on the DTMO per-diem lookup.
-MALT-Plus en-route per diem uses Standard CONUS regardless of route per JTR par.
-050301.
+050303 + Table 5-6 row 1: dependents age 12 and older receive 75% ($133.50/day), dependents under 12 receive 50% ($89.00/day).
+The percentage applies to lodging and M&IE — not just M&IE. MALT-Plus en-route per diem uses the Standard CONUS rate regardless of the route or the localities you pass through, per JTR par.
+050301 + Table 5-4 row 1.

 Tax treatment